 Unfortunately, there is no one-size-fits-all treatment for sciatica pain, which means most patients need to try a few treatments to see which works for them.
 Some patients opt for the “kitchen sink” approach in which they start medications, physical therapy, strength training, and flexibility exercises all at once.
 Others like to take a more focused approach by trying one of these treatments for a while to see if it works before moving on to the next one.
 Some people get rapid relief from steroid injections in the lower back while others do not.
 The best approach is to discuss your non-surgical treatment options with a spine surgeon who is an expert in the surgical and non-surgical treatments for sciatica pain.

 The costs of sciatic surgery can vary greatly depending on the surgeon, the type of sciatica surgery or surgeries, health insurer, and even region of the country, among other factors.
-Some patients may pay as little as $10,000 for the procedure while others may pay more than $50,000.
-Given these costs, it is important to determine what amount your particular health insurer will cover given your specific plan and deductibles
+Contact your doctor to discuss costs of the procedure and insurance coverage.

 None of the side effects that may occur after surgery for sciatica are considered common.
 Possible complications (side effects) of sciatica surgery include blood loss, thrombosis (blood clot), infection, and nerve injury.
 It is also possible that the sciatica surgery does not relieve the pain as expected.